Ficool

 He said sharply, then returned to his bed.

-The spirit user laughed, writhing from the blow.
+The Spiritualist laughed, writhing from the blow,

-"Told you،you carry anger in
+"Told you, you carry anger in your heart."

 The Fragrance Seller closed his eyes again and replied,